If you’ve been injured at a store owned by the world’s largest brick-and-mortar retailer, you may be wondering how to sue Walmart.

 Walmart Lawsuits: Under What Circumstances Can I Sue Walmart?

-- It reasonably should have known about the dangerous situation.
+- It should have reasonably been aware of the hazard.

-- Duty: Walmart had a duty to remove a certain danger.
+- Duty: Walmart needed to address a danger.

 What Should I Do If I Am in an Accident at Walmart?